nourishing niki logo

 • Add your oil, milk, syrup, vanilla, lemon juice and zest to a bowl and whisk to combine.
 Set aside.

-• In a large mixing bowl – add your sifted flour, ground almonds, baking powder, baking soda, salt and blueberries and mix until combined.
+• In a large mixing bowl – add your sifted flour, ground almonds, baking powder, baking soda, and salt and mix until combined.

-• Pour in your wet ingredients and mix until just combined.
+• Pour in your wet ingredients and mix until almost combined.

 • Transfer the batter to your cake tin and smooth out the top.
 Sprinkle the crumble on top, making sure to cover the whole top of the cake.